1qh/sad/en/en.md

-An object (in IT) is an abstract representation of a (physical or conceptual) entity that has a clear identity & boundary in the real world, including state & behavior of that entity, aiming at simulating or controlling that entity
+An object (in IT) is an abstract representation of a (physical or conceptual) entity that has a clear identity & boundary in real world, including state & behavior of that entity, aiming at simulating or controlling that entity

-The state of an object is represented by a set of attributes.
-At a time, each attribute of object has a certain value.
-The behavior of an object is represented by a set of operations, which are services it can perform when requested by another object.
-The identifier of an object is what distinguishes it from another
+state of an object is represented by a set of attributes.
+At a time, each attribute of object has a certain value. behavior of an object is represented by a set of operations, which are services it can perform when requested by another object. identifier of an object is what distinguishes it from another

 SAD